cdapio/cdap/cdap-docs/admin-manual/source/installation/installation.rst

 Configuration
 .............

+.. _install-configuration:

 CDAP packages utilize a central configuration, stored by default in ``/etc/cdap``.

 When you install the CDAP base package, a default configuration is placed in ``/etc/cdap/conf.dist``.
 The ``cdap-site.xml`` file is a placeholder where you can define your specific configuration for all CDAP components.
+The ``cdap-site.xml.example`` file shows the properties that usually require customization for all installations.
+Copy these into your ``cdap-site.xml`` and set appropriate values.

+.. _install-alternatives:

 Similar to Hadoop, CDAP utilizes the ``alternatives`` framework to allow you to easily switch between multiple configurations.
 The ``alternatives`` system is used for ease of